-I did not know what I had said, but apparently it was something that had a negative effect on Milad's situation.
+I didn't know what I had said, but apparently it was something that had a negative effect on Majid's situation.

 I now realized that his ingratiating way had been aimed at luring me into relaxing and saying too much.
-In spite of my repeated endeavours to explain everything correctly, he did not give a damn.
+In spite of my repeated endeavours to explain everything correctly, he didn't give a damn.